-APSCU exists to promote the interests of its members, their executives, faculty, administrators, students, and the employers for whom students are being educated.
+APSCU promotes the interests of its members and their executives, faculty, administrators, and students as well as the employers for whom our students are being educated.
 APSCU provides its members with "an office in Washington" and offers a number of benefits.

 APSCU's bylaws require that all institutional members be accredited by a national or regional accrediting agency recognized by the U.S. Department of Education.
 We would be pleased to have your institution join APSCU.
 For more information, contact the Membership Department at firstname.lastname@example.org or call 202-336-6700.